canuckistani/mockups/index.md

 Getting rid the 'Page Console Output' switch:
-Actually how much mess would we create by just adding *all* console output to the REPL?
+Actually how much mess would we create by just adding *all* console output to the Terminal?
 Also the button to toggle page console output is hard to get right - that's a clumsy name we've got there.

 Getting rid of the Position switch:
-Could we make do with 2 extra toolbar buttons, one which created a new floating REPL (not day 1) and the other which toggled a bottom-attached REPL.
-The tab based REPL would be toggleable via the options panel still.
+Could we make do with 2 extra toolbar buttons, one which created a new floating Terminal (not day 1) and the other which toggled a bottom-attached Terminal.
+The tab based Terminal would be toggleable via the options panel still.

 ### How does completion work?